gabriribeiro5/eco_units_api/CONTRIBUTING.md

     tail -f /var/log/eco_units_api/purePython.log
 ```

+[Tip]: If docker-compose is being used, iteractive shell is not necessary.
+Due to mount bindings on docker-compose.yml, you should be able to read from `./eco_units_api/logs/purePython.log` directly on your OS file system.

 2. **Editing files**
 By default, the docker image does not have any editor installed.
 To apply any experimental change without having to rebuild the app,